owlks4/business-sector-grids/readme.md

 E.g. you would be able to use this program to find a seeming hub of Manufacturing businesses in a city.

-You can also adjust the time slider to a past data, to ensure that the businesses revealed to you were also active in the same location at the selected time.
-Remember, though, that this doesn't constitute a complete picture of the businesses in the area at the selected time - because it's only ones that are still in the same place today.
-So it could be thought of as showing stalwart/mainstay businesses that have been in the area since at least 2010.
+You can also adjust the time slider to a past date, which reveals which businesses in the present day timeslice were also active at that time in the past.
+However, this should only be thought of as showing stalwart/mainstay businesses that have existed since at least 2010 - it doesn't necessarily mean that they existed *in that place* at that time (they may have, but it isn't guaranteed).

 ## Caveats to be aware of